EranAAA/schedule-your-day-forntend/README.md

 Is the perfect companion for school, college or university. in simple signup you can build your perfect online week schedule

-**NEW** YOU CAN SCHEDULE YOUR NOTIFICATIONS
-(Enabling via about://flags To experiment with the Notification Triggers API locally, without an origin trial token, enable the #enable-experimental-web-platform-features flag in about://flags.)

 ## Demo